YuqiHuai/Drivora/README.md

 - ⚡ **Distributed and parallel execution** for large-scale testing
 - 👥 **Multi-agent and multi-vehicle** testing settings

 Drivora enables **unified, extensible, and automated testing** of ADS safety and reliability across complex driving scenarios.
 Its modular design allows researchers to **prototype and extend new testing methods** without dealing with low-level deployment details.

+If you find **Drivora** useful, please consider giving it a ⭐ on GitHub!
+Thank you!

 <p align="center">
   <img src="assets/design.png" alt="Drivora Design" width="700" style="margin-bottom: -20px;" />